Chris Sander (Missouri politician)

-Chris Sander is a Missouri politician and member of the Missouri House of Representatives from the 33rd district.
+Chris Sander is an American politician and member of the Missouri House of Representatives from the 33rd district.
 He was first elected in 2020 and re-elected in 2022, though lost the Republican primary to Carolyn Caton in 2024 after he voted against anti-transgender legislation.

 Missouri House of Representatives

 Sander is one of two openly LGBT Republicans in the Missouri House of Representatives.